VijayAE1203/VijayAE1203Projects/RentalCarDatabase-SQL/README.md

 7. "create-wrapper-procedure" creates an outer procedure to add a new customer and also fill the customer's full name based on the first and last name.
 Two stored procedures are called within a transaction to prevent from multiple sessions updating the table concurrently.
 8. "modify-customer-table" is another sql script that modifies the database.
 Just a learning experience.
+9. The python application folder has a python script that connects to the MySQL server (using mysql-connector-python module) and closes the connection.
+    A python application can be developed using this and can be tied to a frontend to create a website.

 How to run/play with each script:
 1. Just run the scripts in the following order to see what they do: